Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: State of the Art

 \subsubsection{Behavioral mechanisms}

 Behavioral mechanisms are focused on the behavior of a particular node.
 This mainly concerns packet headers and meta-information like message frequency.
 Behavioral schemes in \acp{cITS} typically focus on identifying nodes which send messages too frequently or nodes which modify the message content in a way that does not adhere to protocol standards.
 As these attacks are not fundamentally different from attacks that some classes of network intrusion detection mechanisms aim at, there are not many \ac{cITS}-specific schemes available.
-Behavioral mechanisms are especially popular to protect networks where routing attacks and fairness play an important role, such as \acp{MANET}; some of these misbehavior detection mechanisms have been adapted to work in \acp{cITS} scenarios.
+Behavioral mechanisms are especially popular to protect networks where routing attacks and fairness play an important role, such as \acp{MANET}.
+Some of these misbehavior detection mechanisms have been adapted to work in \acp{cITS} scenarios.

 Before discussing mechanisms specifically designed for \acp{cITS}, we take a brief historical perspective and discuss a seminal work developed for \acp{MANET}~\cite{Marti2000:Mitigating}.
 This paper introduces two tools for misbehavior detection: the Watchdog and the Pathrater, which they evaluate for the multi-hop routing mechanism called \ac{DSR}.
 The essence of the watchdog mechanism is that each node that participates in routing monitors the network after forwarding a packet to a next hop.
 This node can then overhear whether the next hop forwards the packet or not, and therefore establish whether it is correctly behaving as defined by the protocol (in this case, \ac{DSR}).
 Because a lossy channel might cause transmissions to be lost, a Watchdog should be configured with a threshold before it detects a node as malicious.
 Challenges for this mechanism include loss or collision on the channel, as well as false reports generated by malicious or colluding nodes.
 The aspect of colluding nodes is discussed in more detail in Section~\ref{sub:node_trust_based}, where we discuss trust-based mechanisms that deal with this issue.
-The second tool from~\cite{Marti2000:Mitigating} is Pathrater, which uses the watchdog results to rate the different network paths, so that the routing mechanism can select the most trustworthy path even under the influence of attackers.

-\paragraph{Routing-oriented} Mechanisms to detect attacks on routing have the attractive advantage that they are fully independent of content.
-For this reason, they are common in \acp{MANET}, and some authors address the challenge of translating these results to \acp{cITS}' more specific requirements.